mneha4/Training-Neural-Nets---Guidelines/README.md

  1. Weight regularization - will constantly decay the weights.
  2. Activity regularization - will tend to make the output of the layer smaller (used to regularize the output of a neural network.)

+**Early Stopping**

+          from keras.callbacks import EarlyStopping
+          early_stopping = EarlyStopping(monitor = 'val_loss' , patience = 0.9)
+          .
+          .
+          model.fit(load_train, y_train, batch_size=2048, nb_epoch=1000,validation_split = 0.10, callbacks = [early_stopping])

+  PATIENCE IN EARLY STOPPING -
+     Number of epochs to wait before early stop, if there is no progress on validation set.
+Patience is generally between 10-100 with the range 10-20 being more common.

 ****
 ## Which activation functions to use?